 Realignment works to improve one section of roadway can, for example, have the undesired effect of increasing the collision rate at the interfaces between the improved section of road and the unimproved sections at either end.

-Roughan & O'Donovan and ROD-IS have developed a dimensionless multicriteria model of collision risk, which will consider a wide variety of road characteristics, including:
+ROD and ROD-IS have developed a dimensionless multicriteria model of collision risk that will consider a wide variety of road characteristics, including:

 - Horizontal alignment